 - Clients can also share and sell their indicators via TradeStation Trading App Store, many products are free, but others can range between $50 per month to $200 per month

-- There is at this time over 1000 products available on TradeStation app store.
+- There is at this time, over 1000 products available on the TradeStation app store.

 Multicharts

-- Multicharts basic comes with many indicator preloaded.
+- Multicharts Basic comes with many indicators preloaded.

-- Multicharts.NET has volume profiling or Market profitle as a built-in feature – this is supported by the platform instead of 3rd party which makes it viable for the long term.
+- Multicharts.NET has volume profiling or Market profile as a built-in feature – this is supported by the platform instead of 3rd party, which makes it viable for the long term.

-- Indicator on another indicator can be computed and displayed on a chart without any programming, e.g. if you want to calculate an RSI on a simple moving average you can display the results on a chart very quickly.
+- An indicator on another indicator can be computed and displayed on a chart without any programming, e.g. if you want to calculate an RSI on a simple moving average, you can display the results on a chart very quickly.

-- Multicharts comes with over 280 pre-built indicators; you can also use 3rd party add-on studies.
+- Multicharts has over 280 pre-built indicators; you can also use 3rd party add-on studies.

 NinjaTrader

-- Well in excess of 100 pre-built indicators as well as a massive library of optional third-party indicator add-ons.
+- Well, over 100 pre-built indicators and a massive library of optional third-party indicator add-ons exist.

-- You can even contact a NinjasScript consultant to assist you with code.
+- You can even contact a NinjasScript consultant to assist you with the code.

 Winner: NinjaTrader